saashqdev/intake/src/docs/services/app-service.md

 ## ✅ Summary

-App Services in dFlow offer powerful integration with your development workflow.
+App Services in inTake offer powerful integration with your development workflow.
 From connecting a repo on GitHub, GitLab, or Bitbucket to deploying and managing the full lifecycle, everything is streamlined for rapid iteration and stable operations.